 The relationship between the Obsessive Compulsive Personality Disorder and eating disorders seems to revolve around two primary symptoms that are associated with both disorders: characteristic rigidity and need for control.
 This is particularly noticeable in people with Anorexia Nervosa as they control their caloric intake in a highly rigid and even ritualized manner.

-In addition to co-occurrence with various Axis I disorders, research suggests that personality disorders frequently co-occur with each other.
+Research suggests that personality disorders frequently co-occur with each other.
 About half of all people who meet the criteria for one personality disorder will also meet the criteria for at least one other (Fowler, O'Donohue & Lilienfeld, 2007).
 There is a particularly high rate of co-occurrence between personality disorders within the same cluster (Skodol, 2005).
 For example, people with Borderline Personality Disorder, a Cluster B diagnosis, are also fairly likely to meet criteria for other Cluster B diagnoses, including Narcissistic, Histrionic, or Antisocial Personality disorders.
 Likewise, people who meet criteria for Schizotypal Personality Disorder (a Cluster A diagnosis) are fairly likely to also meet criteria for other Cluster A diagnoses, including Paranoid or Schizoid Personality Disorder.
 Since the clusters are thought to consist of personality disorders that have some features in common, this pattern of co-occurrence makes sense.